-Create the Oklahoma Department of Civil Emergency Management (OEM);

-- 2. Authorize the creation of local organizations for civil defense emergency management in the political subdivisions counties and incorporated municipalities of this state; - 3.
+- Create the Oklahoma Department of Civil Emergency Management (ODEM); - 2.
+Authorize Require the creation of local organizations for civil defense emergency management in the political subdivisions of this state; - 3.
 Provide for the formulation and execution of a plan of emergency resources management an emergency operations plan for the state; - 4.
-Confer upon the Governor and upon the executive heads or governing bodies of the political subdivisions of the state the emergency powers provided by the Oklahoma Civil Defense and Emergency Resources Management Act of 2003; - 5.
-Provide for the rendering of mutual aid among the political subdivisions of this state and with other states to cooperate with the federal government with respect to carrying out civil defense and emergency resources management functions and hazard mitigation; and - 6.
+Confer upon the Governor and upon the executive heads or governing bodies of the political subdivisions of the state the emergency powers provided by the Oklahoma Civil Defense and Emergency Resources Management Act of 2003;

+- 5. Provide for the rendering of mutual aid among the political subdivisions of this state and with other states to cooperate with the federal government with respect to carrying out civil defense and emergency resources management functions and hazard mitigation; and - 6.
 Provide sufficient organization to meet, prevent or reduce emergencies in the general interest and welfare of the public and this state. - B. It is further declared to be the purpose of the Oklahoma Civil Defense and Emergency Resources Management Act of 2003 and the policy of this state that all civil defense, emergency resources management and hazard mitigation functions of this state be coordinated to the maximum extent with the comparable functions of the federal government, including its various departments and agencies, of other states and localities, and of private agencies of every type, to the end that the most effective preparation and use may be made of available workforce, resources and facilities for dealing with disaster and hazard mitigation. - C. It is also directed that each state agency, board, commission, department or other state entity having responsibilities either indicated in the state Emergency Operations Plan or by the nature of the service it provides to the citizens of Oklahoma shall have written plans and procedures in place to protect individual employees, administrators and visitors from natural and man-made disasters and emergencies occurring at the work place.
-Plans and procedures shall be in concurrence with the Oklahoma Department of Emergency Management Guidebook titled "Emergency Standard Operating Procedures" for state departments, agencies, offices and employees.
-Each state agency, board, commission, department or other state entity shall provide a calendar year annual report on the status of their emergency management program to the Department of Emergency Management.
-The Department of Emergency Management shall compile and integrate all reports into a report to the Governor and Legislature on the status of state emergency preparedness.
+Plans and procedures shall be in concurrence with the emergency standard operating procedures, administrative plans and employee policy manuals for all Oklahoma departments, agencies, boards and offices.
+Each state agency, board, commission, department or other state entity shall provide a calendar year annual report on the status of their emergency management program to the Department of Emergency and integrate all reports into a report to the Governor and